-As we tested methods, parsimony became our choice because ML required both more time and computer resources while not offering significantly better results.
+As methods were tested, parsimony became our choice because ML required both more time and computer resources while not offering significantly better results.
 For a tradition with fewer witnesses, one can use MP, and PAUP will do an exhaustive search for all the possible trees before settling into the most parsimonious one.
 However, above a certain number of witnesses, it is better to start with a heuristic search:

 A provisional MP tree is first constructed by using a procedure called stepwise addition algorithm, and this provisional MP tree is then subjected to some kind of branch swapping to find a more parsimonious tree (Nei and Kumar 2000).

 The Canterbury Tales Project routinely uses heuristic searches for the production of stemmata.
-We complement these searches by comparing them with consensus trees when more than one equally parsimonious tree is found.
-When a section of a tree appears surprising, and we need to know how reliable a tree is, we use bootstrapping, a sampling technique that is repeated one hundred times to offer a percentage result in which higher numbers point towards higher reliability (for more details about bootstrapping see Higgs and Attwood 2005, 169 and ff.).
+These searches are complemented by comparing them with consensus trees when more than one equally parsimonious tree is found.
+When a section of a tree appears surprising, bootstrapping, a sampling technique that is repeated one hundred times to offer a percentage result in which higher numbers point towards higher reliability (for more details see Higgs and Attwood 2005, 169 and ff.), is used to clarify the witnesses' support.